Learn about this TOOL-FREE technique to makeover your ceiling light shades. You can update your home in only 5 minutes!

 Once you’re happy with the way your new shade is hanging, simply snip the excess nylon from the ends of each zip tie with your scissors or linesman pliers.

-This project is PERFECT for renters since you won’t be harming the original ceiling light.
-Just stash that old headlight (ie glass shade) somewhere for safe-keeping.
+Rest assured, this project is PERFECT for renters since you won’t be harming the original ceiling light.
+Just stash that old headlight (i.e., glass shade) somewhere for safe-keeping.

 PLUS, you can switch out shades when you get bored or tired of one style easily.

 How do you make an old ceiling light fixture look modern?

 Well, taking out the boob light shade alone will go a LONG way toward updating your pendant light.